Carlo47/BirdConcert/README.md

 ---
 ## Phaser
-We can also keep the frequency constant and only change the duty cycle of the square wave.
-This changes the timbre of the tone.
-A corresponding function looks like this:
+The presented chirps change the frequency according to mathematical laws.
+But how does the sound change if the frequency remains the same and only the duty cycle of the square wave changes?
+Let's try it and write a new function:

 ```
 void phaser(uint32_t freq, int nPeriods, int dutyStart, int dutyEnd, int nChirps, uint32_t msPause)
 {